Hotel du Lac (film)

-Hotel du Lac is a television version of the 1984 Booker prize-winning novel by Anita Brookner.
-It stars Anna Massey and Denholm Elliott and was released in 1986 as an episode of the BBC's Screen Two series.
-It was directed by Giles Foster, produced by Sue Birtwistle with music by Carl Davis and cinematography by Kenneth MacMillan.
+Hotel du Lac is a television adaptation of the 1984 Booker Prize–winning novel of the same title by Anita Brookner.
+It stars Anna Massey and Denholm Elliott, and was released in 1986 as an episode of the BBC's Screen Two series.
+It was directed by Giles Foster and produced by Sue Birtwistle, with music by Carl Davis and cinematography by Kenneth MacMillan.

 It aired in the UK on 2 March 1986.

 Plot synopsis

-A romance novelist, Edith Hope (who writes under the name Vanessa Wilde), goes to stay at a Swiss Hotel on a lakeside to get away from an ill-fated romance with David, a married auctioneer, after having jilted another man on the steps of the wedding venue to the disgust of her friends.
+A romance novelist, Edith Hope (who writes under the name Vanessa Wilde), goes to stay at a Swiss hotel on a lakeside in order to get away from an ill-fated romance with David, a married auctioneer – after having jilted another man on the steps of the wedding venue, to the disgust of her friends.

-At the hotel she writes letters to her ex-lover, David, which tell the story of their relationship - but they are never sent.
+At the hotel she writes letters to her ex-lover, David, which tell the story of their relationship – but they are never sent.

-Also staying at the hotel are the gauche, flamboyantly wealthy, but vulgar Iris Pusey and her middle aged daughter, Jennifer, who seduces the hotel staff and fellow guest Mr. Neville.
+Also staying at the hotel are the gauche, flamboyantly wealthy, but vulgar Iris Pusey and her middle-aged daughter, Jennifer, who seduces the hotel staff and fellow guest Mr. Neville.

-Edith is befriended by Monica, the wife of a British diplomat with the EEC, who is there for health reasons.
+Edith is befriended by Monica, the wife of a British diplomat serving at the EC, who is there for health reasons.

 Spurning Jennifer's attentions, Mr. Neville woos Edith and proposes marriage.
 Edith turns him down when she realises he is still sleeping with Jennifer.
-She writes one last time to David to tell him she is returning to London - the only one of her letters she posts.
+She writes again to David to tell him that she is returning to London – and unlike the other letters, she posts this one.